In-Place Initializable Arrays: In-Place Initializable Arrays for a Simple Setting

+The pseudo-code of $\opwrite$ is described in Algorithm~\ref{algo:write}.
+When $\opwrite(i, v)$ is called, there are four major conditions of the block $\B_\ip$ for $\ip = \floor{i/2}$, and we write $v$ while keeping the invariants in each state as follows.

-$\Z[i]$ has already been written, so simply rewrite it with a new value $v$. $\B_\ip$ may turn out to be chained accidentally by writing $v$ to $\A[i]$, so we call $\breakChain(\B_\ip)$ to break such a chain.
+\begin{itemize} \item $\B_\ip$ is a written block in \UCA (Lines~\ref{line:written-unchained-beg}--\ref{line:written-unchained-end}).\\ $\Z[i]$ has already been written, and thus we simply rewrite it with a new value $v$.
+We expect $\B_\ip$ is unchained from the invariant, but $\B_\ip$ may be accidentally chained to a block by writing $v$ to $\A[i]$.
+We call $\breakChain(\B_\ip)$ to break such an unintended chain.